 ...let every person be quick to hear, slow to speak, slow to anger; ²⁰for the anger of man does not produce the righteousness of God. —James 1:19-20

+There is much in the world to be angry about.
+Frankly, if you are a follower of Jesus, you should be angry and hate evil.
+"O you who love the LORD, hate evil!"
+(Psalm 97:10).
 You should be angry about abortion, sex trafficking, exploitation of the poor, racism, sexual immorality, gossip, slander, murder, lying, stealing, and all the belittling of the glory of God.
-But more than that, you should be most angry about your own sin—like your own sinful anger.
+But more than that, you should be angry about your own sin—like your own sinful anger.

-Anger becomes sinful anytime it causes you to fail to love the Lord your God with all of your heart, mind, soul, and strength and when you fail to love your neighbor as yourself.
+Anger becomes sinful anytime it causes you to fail to love the Lord with all of your heart, mind, soul, and strength, and when you fail to love your neighbor as yourself.
 If your anger causes you to disobey God in any way, then it is sinful—it does not produce the righteousness God requires.

-Being angry more about the sin of others than your own sin may reveal pride and hypocrisy in your heart.
-Ask God to reveal to you the root of your anger.
+Being more angry about the sin of others than your own sin may reveal pride and hypocrisy in your heart.
+Ask God to show you the root of your anger.